-It's best to get vitamins and minerals from the food you eat, but when you are pregnant you will need to take some supplements as well, to make sure you get everything you need.
+It's best to get vitamins and minerals from the food you eat, but when you are pregnant you will need to take a folic acid supplement.
 It's recommended that you take:

 Do not take vitamin A supplements, or any supplements containing vitamin A (retinol), as too much could harm your baby.

 You can get supplements from pharmacies and supermarkets, or your GP may be able to prescribe them for you.
-If you want to get your folic acid or vitamin D from a multivitamin tablet, make sure that the tablet does not contain vitamin A (or retinol).
+If you want to get your folic acid from a multivitamin tablet, make sure that the tablet does not contain vitamin A (or retinol).

 You may be eligible for free vitamins through the Healthy Start scheme.
 Read more about Healthy Start.